 IL

-Telephone:
+Telephone: Redacted per data subject’s request

-Facsimile:
+Facsimile: Redacted per data subject’s request

-Attention:
+Attention: Redacted per data subject’s request

-Email:
+Email: Redacted per data subject’s request

 Entire Agreement.
 This Agreement (including those specifications and documents incorporated by reference to URL locations which form a part of it) constitutes the entire agreement of the parties hereto pertaining to the operation of the TLD and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.